sarvesh9325/PixelPredictor/README.md

 ## Use of Convolutional Autoencoders <a name="use-of-convolutional-autoencoders"></a>

+### **Convolutional Autoencoder**
+- A **Convolutional Autoencoder** is the core architecture used in this model.
+It is designed to learn compact, spatially-aware representations of images and reconstruct them from these learned features.
+The model follows the typical encoder-bottleneck-decoder structure, where the encoder compresses the input image into a lower-dimensional feature space, and the decoder reconstructs the image from this compressed form.
+This approach is particularly effective for tasks like missing pixel prediction, where retaining and recovering spatial context is crucial.
+In this project, the encoder and bottleneck of the convolutional autoencoder are implemented using a Convolutional Neural Network (CNN) and a Multi-Layer Perceptron (MLP), respectively.

 ### **Convolutional Neural Network (CNN)**
 - **Role**: The CNN is used in the **Head** of the model to extract spatial features from the input image.
 It captures local patterns, edges, and textures, which are essential for understanding the structure of the image.
 - **Architecture**: